The Newton Institute aims to maximise the benefit of its scientific programmes to the UK mathematical science community in the following ways:

 Current Participants Willing to Speak Elsewhere

 All long-term participants in INI programmes are encouraged to give seminars at, or to make short visits to, UK institutions outside Cambridge during their stay.
-In the academic year 2012/2013, 125 participants delivered a total of 204 seminars in 40 different institutions.
+During 2014/15, 48 participants delivered a total of 79 seminars in 34 different institutions.

 To support this activity, the Institute will cover the travel expenses involved for any participant who is formally invited to speak at another institution; the host institution is expected to cover any accommodation and incidental costs.